eolus87/house_dashboard/README.md

 # house_dashboard repo
 ## Introduction
-It is a dashboard based application that queries different sensors and display the temporal signal in charts.
-The dashboard is composed of 4 tabs:
+It is a dashboard based application that queries sensor data from a DB and display it organised in different tabs:

-- Network: This tab is about pinging different servers, from local ones to others online.
+- __Network__: This tab is about pinging different servers, from local ones to others online.
-- Energy: Here energy/power sensors are queried and displayed.
+- __Energy__: Here energy/power sensors are queried and displayed.
-- Temperature: TBD (probably based on ESP8266 Wi-Fi boards)
+- __Temperature__: TBD (probably based on ESP8266 Wi-Fi boards)
-- Control: TBD (same devices as in the energy one using public APIs)

-So far, just Kasa smart devices are supported.
+- Others: It is easily expandable by including new entries in the conf and creating new tabs.

+So far just PostGreSQL is supported, but there is an abstract interface for the link to any other system.

-The code can be easily containararised using the Dockerfile and compose in the repo.
+The code can be easily containerized using the Dockerfile in the repo (there is a compose as well).

 ## Usage
-The devices the dashboard queries are specified in the config.yaml file.
+The devices that the dashboard queries from the interface are specified in the `config.yaml` file.

 The recommended usage is by launching a container, see Dockerfile and docker compose.

 ## Future development
+- Visual and features improvements -> Include more graphs and stats, better layout.
+- Better querying per tab.
 - Development and interface of the temperature sensors.
-- Probably splitting this repo into different layers, leaving the dashboard just as a frontend, not driving the query system as well.

 ## Known bugs
-- Kasa plugs sometimes restart, cutting its power randomly when they are queried from the Kasa API.